voltrevo/jellyscript/README.md

 - Properties can't be added to functions, arrays, etc. Only vanilla objects.
 - Enforce calling functions with correct number of args.
   - But explicit defaults for arguments and variadic functions relax this.
-- Functions either return something or they don't.
-There cannot be a code path that returns something and another that doesn't.
-I'm thinking of making it illegal to try to use the return value of a function that doesn't return, but it may end up being that you always need to return.
+- Functions must always return something explicitly.
+The return keyword can be avoided with the `=>` variations.
 - `==` and `!=` mean strict comparison, `===` and `!==` are illegal.
 - No type coercion.
 For example `+` will work with two strings or two numbers but not a mixture.
 - `import` is the only external variable provided to a module.
 Modifying the `import` passed in to a module is supported and is encouraged (but very frequent use is probably an anti-pattern).